ssbostan/kubernetes-complete-reference/contents/concepts/manifests/README.md

 </p>

 Each object has three main fields, **apiVersion**, **kind**, **metadata**.
 Most of them, especially all workloads, have **spec** and **status** fields.

+ - **apiVersion**: Points to the API version that exists in your Kubernetes cluster and has the desired resource.
+ - **kind**: Specifies the wanted Kubernetes resource that exists in the selected API version.
+ - **metadata**: An instance of the ObjectMeta dictionary that contains the object specifications.
+ - **spec**: It contains the actual specifications of the object.
+Each Kubernetes resource has its own spec.
+ - **status**: The current status of the object.
+This field is read-only, and the Kubernetes core can only update that.